-Those applying pesticides should be made aware and understand the risks of HHPs as well as any pesticides that are prohibited or targeted for phase-out under the P&C v.3.0.
-This includes training on how to read pesticide labels, providing hazardous pesticide lists in local languages, using pictograms on pesticide labels and more.
+Producer Management should make sure that those buying and applying pesticides are aware of the pesticides that are prohibited or targeted for phase-out under the P&C v.3.1.
+Activities to ensure this can include training on how to read pesticide labels, providing hazardous pesticide lists in local languages, using pictograms on pesticide labels and more.

 Where prohibited pesticides do not yet have viable alternatives, their exceptional use may be permitted by Better Cotton through the established exceptional use process.
 The exceptional use process provides a rigorous and transparent evaluation of requests, including evaluation of viable alternatives, use of mitigation measures and steps taken to reduce or phase out use over time.
-If exceptional use of pesticides is permitted in specific cases, any agreed conditions should be strictly followed and reported.
+If exceptional use of pesticides is permitted in specific cases, any agreed conditions shall be strictly followed and reported.

-Further reference: Better Cotton Highly Hazardous Pesticides Exceptional Use Procedure Better Cotton Prohibited Pesticides List
+Better Cotton Highly Hazardous Pesticides Exceptional Use Procedure Better Cotton Prohibited Pesticides List